 Endovascular Surgical Neuroradiology

-University of Maryland offers a dedicated Endovascular Neuroradiology fellowship Program.
+University of Maryland offers a one year dedicated Endovascular Neuroradiology fellowship Program.
 The fellowship offers an extensive experience in endovascular as well as percutaneous procedures.
 University of Maryland is a busy academic medical center with a large tertiary care hospital, one of the busiest trauma facilities in the country as well as a large referral center from collaborating community hospitals.

 Our section performs a large number of diagnostic cerebral angiograms and embolization procedures for intracranial aneurysms, vascular malformations, blunt and penetrating trauma as well as preoperative embolization of vascular head and neck neoplasms.
 In addition, the fellows also gain extensive experience with spinal percutaneous procedures including vertebroplasty, kyphoplasty, RF ablation and pain procedures.